dmoore092/ISTE330FacultyResearchDB/README.md

 # ISTE330FacultyResearchDB
 Final Project for ISTE-330

+Welcome!

 Guide for how to use GitHub
 Note: I'm writing this from the perspective of a Mac/Linux user, from a commandline.
 It's what I am most familiar with.
-I will attempt to get the windows process down as well, but I'm willing to work with people if they are struggling
+I will attempt to get the Windows process down as well, but I'm willing to work with people if they are struggling

 1. Install git. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 2. log into the github website, navigate to our repo
 3. Click the bright green "Clone or Download" button.
 4. Copy the link.
-5. Open a terminal in mac.
+5. Open a terminal in Mac.
    Open Git-for-Windows/Git Bash in Windows.
 6. Navigate ONE FOLDER UP from where you want the repo to be placed.
 The cloning process will create a folder on your local machine
 7. Type `git clone https://github.com/dmoore092/ISTE330FacultyResearchDB.git`   (that's our real link btw)